Lithicsoft/.github/profile/README.md

 We are a small community that allows people to have free software, our ultimate goal is to make it free, simple, easy to use, and virus-free, and create a lot of software is similar to existing ones, helping users to have a more holistic view of the technology.

-Projects that we have maintained and developed over the years (it may be proprietary but always free)
+Projects that we have maintained and developed over the years (it may be close source but always free)

 + Unet Operating system
 + Los (Lithicsoft Office Software)